karanchayal5-boop/kk/README.md

 Description:
 Downloads the project from a remote repository to your local machine.

-🔹 Step 2: Go to Project Folder

-cd project-folder-name

-Description:
-Navigates into the cloned project directory.

-🔹 Step 3: Install Dependencies
+🔹 Step 2: Install Dependencies

 👉 For Flutter: